 PING Summer Camp.
-Rising 9th- and 10th-graders will be on location at the Green Bank Science Center for 9 days in 2021, and will be immersed in the research activities of Green Bank Observatory.
-While in residence, students will work in small teams supported by an undergraduate student mentor and a staff scientist (astronomer, physicist, engineer, etc.) to conduct research by observing the universe with a 40-foot diameter radio telescope.
-Supplemental educational activities, including bench experiences building electronic circuits, and coding activities complement the primary research theme.
-In addition, fun whole group activities like swimming, hiking, and biking take place on the GBO campus under the supervision of staff.
+Rising 9th- and 10th-graders will attend camp virtually for 9 days in 2021, and will be immersed in the research activities of Green Bank Observatory.
+Students will work in small teams supported by an undergraduate student mentor and a staff scientist (astronomer, physicist, engineer, etc.) to conduct research by observing the universe with a 20-meter diameter radio telescope.
+The telescope is robotic and students will operate it from home.
+Supplemental educational activities, including bench experiences building electronic circuits, and coding activities complement the primary research theme and maintain the engaging nature of our camp.
+In addition, fun group activities like star gazing, games, star gazing, hiking, and talent-share sessions (where mentors teach campers anything from a new language to origami) will take place to promote community building and an authentic camp experiences.
 Applications are due April 30th, 2021.
 For more information, including application instructions, please see our PING Summer Camp site.

 The program targets specifically two White House initiatives, My Brother’s Keeper which is working to address the education needs of young men of color, and a second effort to promote interest in science among girls.
 However, all current 8th- and 9th-graders (rising 9th- and 10th-graders) are welcome to apply!